Priyadharshini0101/ReachInbox/README.md

 ## Overview

-This project is a React application written in Javascript
+A React application built with JavaScript, designed to help users manage and respond to emails efficiently.
+This project focuses on enhancing email productivity through a user-friendly interface.

 ## Installation